jinkim0517/Clothing-Store/README.md

-# Clothing Store Inventory Management System
+# Clothing Store Management System

 ### A database system for a clothing store